César Valenzuela

-César Hernán Valenzuela Martínez (born 4 September 1992), known as César Valenzuela, is a Chilean footballer that currently plays for Huachipato.
+César Hernán Valenzuela Martínez (born 4 September 1992), known as César Valenzuela, is a Chilean footballer that currently plays for Santiago Wanderers.

+Club career

+In 2024, Valenzuela joined Santiago Wanderers.

 International career

 Valenzuela represented Chile at youth level in both the 2007 South American U-15 Championship and the 2009 South American U-17 Championship.

 Valenzuela got his first call up to the senior Chile squad for a friendly against the United States in January 2015.